-Any repayment agreement between the PHA and a family must be signed and dated by the PHA and by the head of household and spouse/cohead (if applicable).
+Any repayment agreement between the PHA and a family must be signed and dated by the PHA and by the head of household, spouse/cohead (if applicable), and all adult household members.
+The repayment may be transferable or may be required to be paid in full by the remaining members of the tenant family if there is a voluntary change to the head of household.